soverenio/docs/docs/architecture/overview.md

 Therefore, in Kubernetes terms, the following pods exist:

 * _Interceptors_: One per worker node;
-* _Kafka_: Part of the Messaging system, deployed once per setup;
+* _Kafka_: Part of the Processing and messaging system, deployed once per setup;
-* _Digger_: Another component of the Messaging system, deployed once per setup;
+* _Digger_: Another component of the Processing and messaging system, deployed once per setup;
 * _Detection-tool_ (Detector): Deployed once per setup.

 We also employ Prometheus for metrics collection, this component is not shown here.